waynemoir/waynemoir.com/_posts/2010-11-25-javascript-exercises.md

 ---
 title: JavaScript Exercises
-author: wayne.moir
 layout: default
 categories:
-- JavaScript
+- Web development
 tags:
 - JavaScript
 ---
-#
+# JavaScript Exercises

 Lately I have been focusing on developing my knowledge of JavaScript as I feel that the ability to write custom JavaScript is the weak spot in my skill set.
 Whilst doing so I have found [books][1] and [online resources][2] to be an excellent source of knowledge.
 However one area that I have found both these resources to be lacking in is the reinforcement of this knowledge through practical application.
 To help me practice and further develop my skills I have been setting myself exercises.
 I am posting both these and my solutions here for future reference and to aid anyone else that may wish to practice.